Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

  - Just burn [this custom save](Universal%20cheater%20all%20cameras/Universal_unlocking_save.sav) and boot your Game Boy in the dark.
 It will calibrate the sensor, unlock B album and CoroCoro features at the same time.
 - Reboot your camera and enjoy its new features.

-This should be made after battery loss/replacement as non-calibrated cameras can behave weirdly.
+This should be made after battery loss/replacement since non-calibrated cameras can behave weirdly.

 ![Secret menu](Pictures/Secret%20menu.png)

-# Part 4: some random stuff for camera nerds
+# Part 4: Some random stuff for camera nerds
 ## 2021-07-01 Update: structure of the Hello Kitty Pocket Camera save

 Thanks to Cristofer Cruz who built a real Hello Kitty Pocket Camera from the dead body of a Pocket Camera and a MX27C8000 EPROM, we were able to explore the SRAM structure from various dumps.
 The save format is about the same than the Game Boy Camera with some exceptions: